Riding Mountain National Park: Park creation

 In 1895, 3975 km2 of land in Riding Mountain was designated as a timber reserve by the Department of the Interior.
 The Dominion Forest Reserve Act, passed in 1906, and the Dominion Forest Reserve and Parks Act, passed in 1911, were among the first legally binding protection of the area.
 In 1906 the superintendent of forestry monitored permits for cutting timber, which were issued only to settlers of the region.

 On October 27, 1927, a meeting of representatives from the surrounding communities were called to the Court House in Neepawa, Manitoba to discuss a proposal to designate the Riding Mountain Forest Reserve a national park.
 Led by J. N. McFadden, the meeting aimed to highlight to residents the differences between a forest reserve and national park.
 Although some wanted a national park to be located in the Whiteshell, a majority voted in favour of locating it in Riding Mountain.
 As a consequence of designating the area a national park, logging operations were halted.

 The forest reserve was set aside as a national park in 1929, officially declared Riding Mountain National Park on May 30, 1933.
 The park opened to visitors on July 26 of that year, with Manitoba Lieutenant-Governor James D. McGregor unveiling a cairn and giving a speech at a dedication ceremony.
 In attendance were Manitoba Premier John Bracken, Minister of Natural Resources J. S. McDiarmid, and Thomas G. Murphy, Minister of the Interior.
 The Clear Lake site was designated Wasagaming.
-Much of the public infrastructure in Riding Mountain National Park was created during the 1930s by labourers participating in Canada's great depression relief programs.
+Much of the public infrastructure in Riding Mountain National Park was created during the 1930s by labourers participating in Canada's Great Depression relief programs.
 Ten relief camps were supervised by James Wardle.
 Funding for these relief programs was provided by the 1930 Unemployment Relief Act and the 1934 Public Works Construction Act.
 In 1932 most relief workers were British and over half were from Winnipeg.
 At this time the 1 1/2-storey interpretive centre and several other buildings were built of log, many featuring a rustic architectural style.
 A lot of this early construction survives.

+In 1936, the Keeseekoowenin Ojibway Band was forced to leave the park area.
+The Department of Indian Affairs agreed because living in the rich wilderness was contrary to its concept of assimilation through farm labor.
+The Keeseekoowenin were forced to watch as park employees burned their homes.